ARE YOU PLANNING ON VISITING MADAGASCAR? OR HAVE YOU RECENTLY RETURNED FROM A TRIP?

 (located in central Tana near the palace and museum)

-Home of around fifty young girls.
-Rescued destitution the girls are offered the chance to live in a loving, secure environment whilst receiving nutritious food and a great education.
+Home to 80 teenaged girls.
+Rescued from destitution the girls are offered the chance to live in a loving, secure environment whilst receiving nutritious food and a great education.

 Activities for Tourists

 Visit for one (1) hour from 9:30 to 10:30 or 2.30 to 3:30 when you can:

 • tour the centre and learn about its vital work to help vulnerable girls. • meet young people and see their activities - hairdressing, baking, craft production, school lessons. • experience a traditional song / dance.

 Traditional songs and dancing may be performed by the girls depending on the time / day of the visit.
 Basketry, embroidery and other items made by the girls during their training may be purchased as souvenirs.

 Centre Fihavanana (Sisters of Good Shepherd)

 Madagascar’s underfunded education system is barely able to provide a basic primary education to pupils in mainstream schooling.